 The town has many good restaurants and cafés and is a quiet and sleepy place, but a perfect spot from which to investigate the locale.
 It is close to several attractions including The Bolaven Plateau.
 Here coffee fields, waterfalls and scenic beauty await.
 Less than three hours away is Si Phan Don, also known as 4,000 islands is popular with ecotourists and trekkers come for the village stays.

 Pakse is easy to get to as it is a major transport hub for the southern region of the country.
-It also now has an international airport bringing in visitors from Saigon, Bangkok Siem Reap and of course the Lao capital, Vientiane.
+It also now has an international airport bringing in visitors from Ho Chi Minh, Bangkok Siem Reap and of course the Lao capital, Vientiane.